marketagents-ai/Distributed-Infrastructure/compose/README.md

 Any container's logs can also be accessed using `sudo docker logs <container name or ID>` e.g. `sudo docker logs vllm-hermes-0`.

-_Note_ that unlike DNS resolution, pullings logs _must_ be done from the host that the container is running on, since even though we are using docker swarm for networking, we are still using compose for deployment.
+_Note_ that unlike DNS resolution, pulling logs _must_ be done from the host that the container is running on, since even though we are using docker swarm for networking, we are still using compose for deployment.

 Finally, you can also start a container on the network to verify connectivity: